You know prayer for healthy eating is powerful but you don’t know how. Learn why you’re stuck and how to pray more!

 If you want freedom, pray like it!
 It is so easy to feel like we are “praying” about something when really we only mention it in passing.

 Set aside 5 minutes, every day, to pray specifically for revelation and freedom in this area.
+Say a prayer for weight loss.
 Anticipate potential trouble and ask God to help you walk in self-control.